Relative entropy and the Pinsker product formula for sofic groups: Applications to Complete Positive Entropy of Algebraic Actions

-If $Y=X$ with factor map $\id,$ then this is just the topological entropy.
-Let us also recall the formulation of measure-theoretic entropy in the presence in terms of a topological model we gave in \cite{Me9}.
+If $Y=Z$ with factor map $\id,$ then this is just the topological entropy.
+We also recall the formulation of measure-theoretic entropy in the presence in terms of a topological model we gave in \cite{Me9}.

-\begin{defn}[Definition 2.7 in \cite{Me9}] Let $G$ be a countable, discrete, sofic group with sofic approximation $\sigma_{i}\colon G\to S_{d_{i}}.$ Suppose that $X$ is a compact, metrizable space with $G\cc X$ by homeomorphisms and that $\mu\in \Prob_{G}(X).$ Let $G\cc Y$ be a topological factor with factor map $\pi\colon X\to Y$ and set $\nu=\pi_{*}\mu.$ Let $\rho_{X},\rho_{Y}$ be dynamically generating pseudometrics on $Y,X$ respectively.
-For finite $F\subseteq G,L\subseteq C(X),$ and a $\delta>0,$ we set
+\begin{defn}[Definition 2.7 in \cite{Me9}] Let $G$ be a countable, discrete, sofic group with sofic approximation $\sigma_{i}\colon G\to S_{d_{i}}.$ Suppose that $Z$ is a compact, metrizable space with $G\cc Z$ by homeomorphisms and that $\mu\in \Prob_{G}(Z).$ Let $G\cc Y$ be a topological factor with factor map $\pi\colon Z\to Y$ and set $\nu=\pi_{*}\mu.$ Let $\rho_{Z},\rho_{Y}$ be dynamically generating pseudometrics on $Z,Y$ respectively.
+For finite $F\subseteq G,L\subseteq C(Z),$ and a $\delta>0,$ we set

 We define